amctagg1/eleventy-starter/README.md

 ## Eleventy
-Eleventy builds a static HTML site
+Eleventy will build a static HTML site
-From: Any templates found in the root directory
+From: Any templates found in views/
 To: A folder called _site/
 https://www.11ty.dev/docs/getting-started/